webOSArchive/webos-docs/docs/appstores.md

 ## What Next

-Now that you've got some App Stores installed, you'll probably want to [get online](online.md)!
+Now that you've got some App Stores installed, it's time to get your device onto the modern web.
+The steps differ by device — see [Which Setup Path?](setup-path.md) to find yours.

 ## Alternate Instructions